 Expenses are distinct from a fee: Fees go to lawyers for their work, while expenses go to third parties.
 Expenses facilitate representation—they may include, but aren’t limited to:

-With an hourly billing arrangement, the delineation between fees and expenses is clear: The lawyer bills for a specified number of hours at an agreed-upon rate and separately invoices costs.
+With an hourly billing arrangement, the delineation between fees and expenses is typically clear: The lawyer bills for a specified number of hours at an agreed-upon rate and separately invoices costs.

 EXAMPLE: Saul charges Pete $3,000—expenses included—for representation in a drug possession prosecution.
 He figures it will be an easy case, that he can convince the prosecutor to dismiss a possession-for-sale charge in exchange for a plea to simple possession.
 But in reviewing the police reports, he notices inconsistencies in witness statements.
 He believes that Mike, his investigator, might be able to get statements from those witnesses and others that could help disprove the charges against Pete.
 But Mike charges $100 per hour and will probably spend ten hours locating and interviewing witnesses.
 Realizing that using Mike will reduce his take-home from $3,000 to $2,000, Saul decides to tell Pete that an investigator’s services aren’t needed.

 Clients should feel comfortable with their attorneys, including when it comes to finances.
 If a lawyer you’re considering hiring proposes a financial arrangement that you're not comfortable with, consider looking elsewhere.